pictograms.info

 Later Fiori (2008) examined a map symbol showing a side view of children on a seesaw, and 52.3 % of the responses in a Comprehension Test were classified as wrong.
 Answers like Park or Park for Children do not reveal whether the graphic symbol was correctly understood and the answers were just too general, as playgrounds often are included in such places.

-In another Comprehension Test (Siebenhandl et.al., 2006) conducted in Austria, the Czech Republic and Hungary, and focused on traffic environments only persons holding a driving licence participated.
+In another Comprehension Test (Siebenhandl et.al., 2006) conducted in Austria, the Czech Republic and Hungary, and focused on traffic environments only persons holding a driving license participated.
 Both variants - labeled a) and b) in the table above - were understood well in in all regions.
 Overall scores were 92.2 for variant a) and 86.6 for variant b).
 It has to be mentioned that the education level of the respondents was above average in all three countries and especially high in Hungary, were also the scores were highest.

 Recommendation